aarongustafson/pwa-widgets/README.md

 * `icons` - an array of alternative icons to use in the context of this Widget; if undefined, the Widget icon will be the chosen icon from [the Manifest’s `icons` array](https://w3c.github.io/manifest/#icons-member).
 * `backgrounds` - an array of alternative background images (as [`ImageResource` objects](https://www.w3.org/TR/image-resource/)) that could be used in the template (if the Widget Host and template support background images).
 * `actions` - An array of [`WidgetAction` objects](#Defining-a-WidgetAction) that trigger an event within the origin’s Service Worker
+* `settings` - A array of [`WidgetSetting` objects](#Defining-a-WidgetSetting) that enable multiple instances of the same widget to be configured differently (e.g., a weather widget that displays a single locale could be installed multiple times, targeting different cities).

 A Widget Host’s templates may also, at their discretion, make use of a Manifest’s [`theme_color`](https://w3c.github.io/manifest/#theme_color-member) and [`background_color`](https://w3c.github.io/manifest/#background_color-member), if they are defined.